pixel-stuck/dsi_glitching/fakeboot9/README.md

 # Compiling
 You must have devkitARM installed.

-4 Files are required in the `data` directory.
- - `boot9.bin` the unprotected half of the arm9 rom.
- - `Unk_Rsa_data.bin` copied out of the arm9 bootrom before lockout.
-Dumpable with unlaunch.
- - `Unk_Rsa_key.bin` copied out of the arm9 bootrom before lockout.
-Dumpable with unlaunch.
- - `NDS_Blowfish.bin` Dumpable a variety of ways.
+A copy of the unprotected half of the arm9 bootrom named `boot9.bin` is required in the `data` directory.
+Note that it must be trimmed to 32K.
+Additionally, you must provide the stage 2 key.
+Place it in the array provided in `main.c`.